bluecadet/ofxKuZed/README.md

 * ZED camera
 * USB 3.0 is preferrable (camera works with USB 2.0 too, but slower)

+## Creating a new project

+1. Make your project with Project Generator, selecting ofxKuZed
+2. In `Property Manager` (open it from `View -> Other Windows -> Property Manager`), right click on your project to select `Add Existing Property Sheet...` and select the `ofxZed.props` file.
+3. That's it!

 ##Credits
 The addon is based on